Sort by

 Anabel Sims is determined to find the perfect husband.
 She thinks she's found her man in Madison Brown, a handsome pediatrician.
 She then prepares an elaborate scheme to trap him into marriage

-Audrey What a wonderfully flexible this thing is, cinema.
+Audrey a wonderfully flexible this thing is, cinema.
 Within it, one can structure all sorts of things that can reach us.
 Probably the two that are the most profound are how movies define fate and sometimes in the breath, love.
 This is one that deals with both....

 Published October 30, 2022